Central Motorway Police Group

-and central vehicle depot is located adjacent to the M6 at Perry Barr in Birmingham where Thornbridge Avenue passes under the motorway.
-The depot has direct access onto both the northbound and southbound carriageways of the motorway allowing police vehicles to respond faster to incidents.
+and the central vehicle depot was located adjacent to the M6 at Perry Barr in Birmingham where Thornbridge Avenue passes under the motorway.
+The depot had direct access onto both the northbound and southbound carriageways of the motorway, allowing police vehicles to respond faster to incidents.

 In June 2008, police forces in North West England established the North West Motorway Police Group covering the motorways in their respective areas following the success of the CMPG.

 History

-The CMPG was first formed in 1990, when West Mercia Constabulary, now known as West Mercia Police and West Midlands Police formed a partnership to police approximately 100 mi of motorway in Birmingham, the West Midlands and North Worcestershire.
+The CMPG was first formed in 1990, when West Mercia Constabulary, now known as West Mercia Police, and West Midlands Police formed a partnership to police approximately 100 mi of motorway in Birmingham, the West Midlands and North Worcestershire.
 Staffordshire Police and Warwickshire Police joined the partnership in 2001, bringing the motorway sections in those counties within the Group's area of responsibility, while West Mercia increased its input.

 Warwickshire withdrew from the CMPG in April 2007 and West Mercia announced their intention to withdraw in July 2017, partly due to the Strategic Alliance they have with Warwickshire.

 West Mercia Police withdrew from CMPG in April 2018.